shaunc44/Feed-Reader-Testing/README.md

 #####RSS FEEDS:
 	Test 1:	Comment out the 'allFeeds' array in app.js.
-This will cause the test to fail while prompting the error message "Expected 0 not to be 0".
+This will cause the test to fail while prompting the error message, "Expected 0 not to be 0".
 	Test 2:	Empty one of the URLs in the 'allFeeds' array in app.js.
 The test will fail with an error message of "Expected 0 not to be 0".
-	Test 3:	Empty one of the names in the 'allFeeds' array in app.js.
+	Test 3:	This time empty one of the names in the 'allFeeds' array in app.js.
 The test will fail with an error message of "Expected 0 not to be 0".
 #####THE MENU:
-	Test 4:	In the index.html file delete the menu-hidden class.
+	Test 4:	In the index.html file, delete the menu-hidden class.
 			In the webpage, the menu will not be hidden by default and you will see an error message of "Expected false to be true".
-	Test 5:	In the index.html file delete the menu-icon-link class.
+	Test 5:	In the index.html file, delete the menu-icon-link class.
 In the webpage, the menu will not toggle open or close and you will see an error message of "Expected true to be false".